i383993/restaurant-faq/README.md

 # Restaurant FAQ – Full Stack Web Application

+A full-stack Restaurant FAQ web application built with a React frontend and a Node.js + Express backend.
+The backend exposes REST API endpoints like /faq, and the frontend consumes these APIs to display content.
+Both services are deployed using Render, with environment-based configuration and clean project structure.

 A full-stack web application that provides a restaurant FAQ service using a **React frontend** and a **Node.js + Express backend**.
 The application is deployed on **Render** with a clear separation between frontend and backend services.

 ---